Garibashvili in Davos: Lead poisoning is the most pressing challenge facing public health systems

 AI

-Irakli took part in a discussion entitled “Towards a Lead-Free Future”, which was held within the framework Economic Forum at .
+took part in discussion entitled “Towards a Lead-Free Future”, which was held within the framework Economic Forum at .
 Samantha Power, the Administrator of USAID, invited him to attend.

-Garibashvili, in his speech, named lead poisoning the most pressing problem facing public systems.
+Garibashvili, in his speech, named lead poisoning the most pressing problem facing public health systems.
 According to him this is a global issue.
-The head of the also noted the achieved as a result.
+The head of the Georgian government also noted the achieved as a result.

 “To identify the sources and points of contact for lead poisoning, we began assessing atmospheric conditions within the same program.
 These initiatives led to a rapid improvement of indicators, which confirmed that the response program was effective.
 In the fourth year, we saw a remarkable – 75 per cent – reduction of lead detected during blood tests.
 These analyses were conducted on children in the regions because the highest rates were recorded there,” Garibashvili stated.

-is the top risk according to the WEF Global Risks Report published last week.
+Climate change is the risk according to the WEF Global Risks Report published last week.
 The environmental challenges that will be a major threat in the next decade make up half of the list.
-These include extreme , changes to Earth’s systems, and ecosystem collapse, among others.
+These include extreme weather, changes to Earth’s systems, and ecosystem collapse, among others.
 The founder of the WEF called on delegations this year to cooperate in the battle against climate change.

-A headed by participated in the Davos World Economic Forum.
+A Georgian headed by Prime Irakli Garibashvili participated in the Davos World Economic Forum.
 He also held bilateral meetings within the framework of the forum.

 By Team GT